yvkozub/curl/docs/ECH.md

     ...
 ```

-The output snippet above is within the HTML for the web page, when things work.
+The output snippet above is within the HTML for the webpage, when things work.

 The above works for these test sites: